 FMEC reported that the hole intersected thick gravel cover to 380 metres depth followed by variable to strong skarn alteration and silicification within the underlying Paleozoic stratigraphy.
-Extensive oxidation of the primary sulphide minerals is noted to a depth of 820 metres where the hole then intersected, across a faulted contact, a sulphide-bearing footwall schist.
+Extensive oxidation of the primary sulphide minerals (known as leached capping)is noted to a depth of 820 metres where the hole then intersected, across a faulted contact, a sulphide-bearing footwall schist.